jimniels/notes/README.md

 And then templates produce the `index.html` file (along with an XML and JSON feed).

-## URLs

-All content is loaded into one giant HTML file.

-Why one big file?
-Because I want to be able to search/filter all notes at once and one page makes that easy.
-Plus, content should always be written/formatted as text (no embedded images, videos, etc., those must all be linked).

-Individual posts are anchor linked in the main file:

-- `notes.jim-nielsen.com/#2022-05-01T1200`

-Perhaps one day they can have their own URLs

-- `notes.jim-nielsen.com/2022-05-01T1200`

-Will require:

-1. Port all exisiting reading notes into new repository as `.md` files
-2. Script that gets all files, parses them into `db.json` file, and turns them into static files (and feed files)
-3. Add a thing to all reading notes posts that indicate they are now reposted on `notes.jim-nielsen.com` — or do a redirect? from old blog reading notes posts to new `notes.jim-nielsen.com` - this might be a little weird...
-4.

 ## Notes to self

 The very first file (post) on `notes.jim-nielsen.com` was `2023-02-02T2100.md`.
 All files _before_ that were ported from my old blog’s reading notes.